mongodb/mongo/src/mongo/db/s/README.md

 ### Periodic cleanup of the session catalog and transactions table

-The logical session cache class holds the periodic job to clean up the session catalog and transactions table.
+The logical session cache class holds the periodic job to clean up the [session catalog](#the-logical-session-catalog) and [transactions table](#the-transactions-table].
 Inside the class, this is known as the "reap" function.
 Every five (5) minutes (user-configurable), the following steps will be performed:

 1. Find all sessions in the session catalog that were last checked out more than thirty minutes ago (default session expiration time).
 1. For each session gathered in step 1, if the session no longer exists in the sessions collection (i.e. the session has expired or was explicitly ended), remove the session from the session catalog.